astrivant/polyad/docs/graphs/replication.md

 Existing references directly to a Workload or Graph continue their normal semantics.
 To replicate those uses together, route them through the shared ReplicaGroup definition.
-Replication is explicit rather than a namespace-wide mutation of every reference to a library object.
+The group's explicit membership determines which uses receive the replica intent.

 ## Connect KEDA